- Getting started

 Earnest offers an extremely flexible personal loan product for physicians, dentists and other medical professionals.
 They evaluate more than just your credit score and look at other factors like your savings habits, education, and earning potential.
 By building a better picture of your full financial profile, Earnest is able to offer very competitive rates on their personal loans.
 You can choose your preferred monthly payment and increase your payment amount anytime.
 There are no origination fees or prepayment fees on Earnest’s personal loan product.
 Fixed rates range from 6.99 percent APR to 18.24 percent APR.
 Loan amounts range from $5,000 to $75,000.
 Terms of three, four or five years are available.

-A division of SunTrust Bank, LightStream offers rates between 3.99 percent APR and 16.99 percent.
-Loan terms range from two to 12 years.
-A LightStream loan for $5,000 to $100,000 can be delivered directly to a borrower’s bank account, often as soon as the same day.
+A division of SunTrust Bank, LightStream offers low, fixed rates and flexible terms.
+A LightStream loan for $5,000 to $100,000 can be quickly delivered directly to a borrower’s bank account.
 LightStream advertises that it will beat an interest rate (APR) presented by any other lender by .10 percentage points, provided the other lender’s rate meets certain terms and conditions.
 There are no fees or charges, nor penalties for early payment.

 PersonalLoans.com provides an easy and convenient way for consumers to be connected with a personal loan through its network of lenders and lending partners.
 Its online service can enable you to get a loan between $1,000 and $35,000.
 Though its process is designed to connect clients to potential lenders, the company does not function as a lender.
 Repayment timeframes range from 90 days to 72 months.

 LendingPoint focuses on providing personal loans for doctors with fair credit.
 Its typical borrower has a FICO score between 600 and 680.
 LendingPoint provides personal loans from $3,500 up to $20,000.

 Personal loans vs. home equity loans